Urbinasopen

-Urbinasopen is a village located in the eastern part of the island of Waigeo in the Raja Ampat Islands of Indonesia.
-It is one of four historic villages, namely Puper, Urbinasopen, Yembekaki, and Yessener.
+Urbinasopen is a kampung (traditional village) located in the eastern part of the island of Waigeo in the Raja Ampat Islands of Indonesia.
+It is one of four historic kampung, namely Puper, Urbinasopen, Yembekaki, and Yessener.
 This area has a population of more than 400 people with the majority working as fisherman or working in the fields.
-The village has a large dock, which does not operate every day because there is no land to go every perkampungannya.
+The village has a large dock, which does not operate every day because there is no land to go every kampung.
 Urbinasopen transport uses a sea route with a wooden boat which is often called the longboat, can be of the sliding track as well as from the district capital Waisai.
-As for its natural attractions, every year at the end of December there is a sea ghost phenomenon which is said to be one of the phenomena of the traditions of their ancestors.
+As for its natural attractions, every year at the end of December there is a "sea ghost" phenomenon which is said to be one of the phenomena of the traditions of their ancestors.